 Pitch Program: At the end of the program, Fellows will be given the opportunity to pitch their projects to a panel of experienced distributors, agents and managers to receive feedback and advice.

-Film Festivals: For broader professional development and networking opportunities, the IWL sponsors trips for the Fellows to film festivals in North America and other regions (some restrictions apply).
+Film Festivals: For broader professional development and networking opportunities, the IWL sponsors a trip for the Fellows to a film festival in North America or other region (limitations and restrictions apply).

 Classes: 2 days per week, 1.5 hours each day (tentative)

-Coursework: An award-winning writer-director of film, television and video games has helped develop our curriculum with the goal of creating a high-impact program.
-The program will consist of a combination of in-class feedback and out of class exercises.
+Coursework: An award-winning writer-director of film, television, and video games developed our curriculum with the goal of creating a high-impact program.
+The program will consist of a combination of in-class feedback and out-of-class exercises.
 Time outside of the classroom spent writing will be required as well.
 Participation in each session is considered mandatory.
+In addition, through a series of 1:1 and panel discussions, Fellows will have the opportunity to meet and hear directly from experienced industry executives, producers, and writers on key industry issues and opportunities.

 Sessions will be scheduled in the evenings on Mondays and Tuesdays, each week.
-The course will begin in Q3 2022 and run for approximately sixteen (16) consecutive weeks, with some flexibility at the instructor’s discretion.
+Each Cohort will run for approximately sixteen consecutive weeks, with some flexibility at the instructor and Program Manager’s discretion.